faisal222212/Shadow-Gui-Source/README.md

 Shadow-GUI is a Lua script made specifically for the Roblox game **Da Hood**.
 Due to updates in the game’s anti-cheat system, **Shadow-GUI has been officially discontinued** and is no longer maintained or supported.

-If you still want to use or study the old Shadow-GUI script, you’re free to do so.
-While it’s not “free software” in the traditional sense, the source code has always been openly available — never obfuscated or hidden like many other Roblox exploits.

 ---